nicklansley/nick-stable-diffusion/README.md

           type: none
           device: /mnt/s/nick-stable-diffusion-data/library
     </pre>
-2. You will need to download the Stable Diffusion model - at the time of writing I am using v1.4 of the model.
+2. You will need to download the Stable Diffusion model - at the time of writing there is a v1.4 and two v1.5 of the model, one around half the file size of the other enabling it to work in NVidia GPUs with lower onboard memory.

-   Go here https://huggingface.co/CompVis/stable-diffusion-v-1-4-original and create an account.
+   For v1.4 go here https://huggingface.co/CompVis/stable-diffusion-v-1-4-original and create an account.
 Then go back to this page to accept the terms.
    Then go here https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/blob/main/sd-v1-4.ckpt and download this file.

+   For v1.5, the model is at https://huggingface.co/runwayml/stable-diffusion-v1-5 and you can choose the 7.7GB model here: https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned.ckpt or go for the smaller 4.27GB model here: https://huggingface.co/runwayml/stable-diffusion-v1-5/resolve/main/v1-5-pruned-emaonly.ckpt

+   Which model to choose?
+In early tests of v1.5 I am finding that the overall quality, and particularly faces, are better with the larger model.
+It's subjective but I think v1.4 still has the edge on faces.
+Usefully, if you fix the seed number you can generate the same group of images in all three models, so you can compare them side by side.
+To do this, place all three model files in the 'model' folder, then take turns to rename each one to 'model.ckpt' and restart the backend server in Docker Desktop once the application is up and running.
 3. Copy the downloaded file to the 'model' folder you have setup in step 1.
-   You will need to place the .ckpt file there and rename it from <b>sd-v1-4.ckpt</b> to <b>model.ckpt</b> - so in my case I now have:<pre>S:\nick-stable-diffusion-data\model\model.ckpt</pre>
+   You will need to place the .ckpt file there and rename it to <b>model.ckpt</b> - so in my case I now have:<pre>S:\nick-stable-diffusion-data\model\model.ckpt</pre>
 4. To use the GFPGAN AI to upscale your images and enhance the faces of any people featured, you will need to download these models which detect faces and enhance them as well as upscale the whole image.
 Follow these links to download:
 - https://lansleycom.blob.core.windows.net/cdn-lansley-com/nsd_models/detection_Resnet50_Final.pth (104 MB)
 - https://lansleycom.blob.core.windows.net/cdn-lansley-com/nsd_models/RealESRGAN_x4plus.pth (64 MB)